‘New York, New York 2

 “Meet us at Dan Tana’s at ten.
 We have a surprise for him.”

-“I don’t need surprises” The harried assistant complained.
+“I don’t need surprises” The harried assistant complains.
 “One display of arrogance is enough for today.”

 “Oh, Andy will be entertained.
 We’re putting Elton through his paces.”

-“Okay,” he winked.
-“Andy actually liked how you manhandled his patrons.
+“Okay,” he winks.
+“Andy actually likes how you manhandled his patrons.
 Don’t tell him I told you.”

-I reached Tony at the Sunset Marquis.
-He agreed to open the club for rehearsal and get Elton there, as soon as he was finished with Twit.
-I called Tommy’s house but no one answered.
-I assumed they were off to the airport.
-Jack had gotten the Lear’s arrival time at Teterboro, which I passed to Nina on the set.
-When she found out there was a plane to the Coast, she begged me to let Jules and her come, too.
+I reach Tony at the Sunset Marquis.
+He agrees to open the club for rehearsal and get Elton there, as soon as he is finished with Twit.
+I call Tommy’s house but no one answers.
+I assumed they’re off to the airport.
+Jack has the Lear’s arrival time at Teterboro, which I pass to Nina on the set.
+When she finds out there’s a plane to the Coast, she begs to let Jules and her come, too.

 “You need to teach Liza the ‘New York, New York’ lyrics on the flight.
 Tell Jules to bring an acoustic.
 Watch out for my old love, Tommy.
 He’s fifteen and a crazy red-neck.”